 - 0 Nothing is done on commit; rather the log buffer is written and flushed to the InnoDB redo log once a second.
 This gives better performance, but a server crash can erase the last second of transactions. - 1 The log buffer is written to the InnoDB redo log file, and a flush to disk performed after each transaction.
-This is required for full ACID compliance.
-Used with sync_binlog=1 provides the greatest level of fault tolerance. - 2 The log buffer is written to the InnoDB redo log after each commit, but flushing takes place every "innodb_flush_log_at_timeout" (by default once a second).
-The performance is better, but an operating system crash or a power outage can cause the last second's transactions to be lost.

-• 3 - Flush to disk at prepare and at commit.
+This is required for full ACID compliance. - 2 The log buffer is written to the InnoDB redo log after each commit, but flushing takes place every "innodb\flush\log\at\timeout" (by default once a second).
+The performance is better, but an operating system crash or a power outage can cause the last second's transactions to be lost. - 3 Flush to disk at prepare and at commit.
 This option is slower and usually redundant.